FAMED 670 - Advanced Underserved Clerkship

 Clinical Elective Check List

 This checklist and accompanying application materials will be satisfactory completed before you are given departmental approval to enroll in Family Medicine 670 clinical elective.
-After completing the checklist, bring your packet to Toby Keys firstname.lastname@example.org in room E-304 of the Health Sciences building.
+After completing the checklist, bring your packet to Stacey Morrison, in room E-304 of the Health Sciences building or scan the documents and email them to firstname.lastname@example.org.

 - Courses are offered in two or four week schedule blocks.
 Review the clinical block schedule for possible dates you would be available to enroll for this rotation.